🚀 Get in VS Code!

 Chat view

-The Chat view enables you to have a chat conversation with Copilot in a separate view.
 By default, the Chat view is located in the Secondary Side Bar.
 The Secondary Side Bar is always positioned opposite the Primary Side Bar, so you can have the Chat view open at the same time as the Explorer, Source Control, or other views in the Primary Side Bar.

 Copilot Chat view in the Secondary Side Bar and Explorer view in the Primary Side Bar.